Is the Sun Setting on DST in the EU?

 On March 26, 2019, the European Parliament voted in favor of backing the EU Committee draft directive to stop the one-hour clock change in the European Union, the European Parliament Press Room reports.
 410 members voted in favor of the draft, 192 were against, and 51 members abstained from voting.

 The vote is another formal step towards a permanent elimination of DST in the EU.
 The proposal will form the basis of discussions between the EU Ministers to produce a final law repealing Directive 2000/84/EC, the EU's existing DST legislation, also known as the Summer Time Directive.

 Countries Would Decide Their Time

-Under the directive, each Member State will decide whether to remain permanently on “summer time” or to change their clocks back one final time to permanent standard time, also known as “winter time.”
+Under the draft directive, each Member State will decide whether to remain permanently on “summer time” or to change their clocks back one final time to permanent standard time, also known as “winter time.”

-So far, none of the EU countries have given their official response to the European Parliament, though opponents are worried that the directive could lead to a patchwork of time zones across Europe.
-This could cause a fragmentation of the European market destabilizing the union at a time when it is already being plagued by questions about the integrity of its single market.
+Opponents are worried that this could lead to a patchwork of time zones across Europe.
+This could cause a fragmentation of the European market, destabilizing the union at a time when the integrity of its single market is in question.

 Possibly Two Time Zones under Brexit

-Brexit, the United Kingdom's withdrawal from the European Union, is also causing a bit of a hiccup when it comes to the DST debate.
-Depending on the deal reached between the British government and the EU, the directive may or may not apply in the UK during the transition period after January 31, 2020.
+Brexit, the United Kingdom's withdrawal from the European Union, is also causing a bit of a hiccup regarding the DST debate.

-Worst case, the island of Ireland could even end up with two time zones, Northern Ireland following the time the UK decides to use and the Republic of Ireland, an EU Member State, observing another time zone.
+Worst case, the island of Ireland could end up with two time zones, Northern Ireland following the time the UK decides to use and the Republic of Ireland, an EU Member State, observing another time zone.
 However, both the UK and Ireland have vowed to oppose the EU's proposal to abolish the seasonal clock changes.